 *This post contains affiliate links, see my disclosure policy for more information.*

-If you don’t have the ground space to planting a snack garden in your yard try planting container gardens.
-Everything with the exception of the rhubarb can be grown in containers.
+If you don’t have the ground space to plant a snack garden in your yard try planting container gardens.
+These are some of our nature’s snack garden mix of fruits and vegetables.

-While we of course loved the “regular” or hot house tomatoes my kids preferred the small cherry and sugar tomatoes.
-They are bite sized and perfect to picking off the vine and popping in your mouth.
+While we of course loved the “regular” or hothouse tomatoes my kids preferred the small cherry and sugar tomatoes.
+They are bite-sized and perfect for picking off the vine and popping in your mouth.

 Sugar Snap Peas